Natniif/Natniif/README.md

 ## Bio

 In 2023 I graduated from the University of Manchester with an MEng in Chemical Engineering.
-Now I am looking for full time roles in Software Development.

 Some of my favourite projects are:
 - 💻 An interpreted language written in C following the "Crafting interpreters" e-book.